Some Articles and Links to Other Sites

 Origami for the Blind

-This page by Hans Dybkjær provides text-only instructions in Danish.
-There are four models thus far as well as explanation of basic techniques, paper to be used and more.
+This page by Hans Dybkjær provides text-only instructions in Danish and English.
+There are various models thus far as well as explanation of origami bases and basic techniques, paper to be used and more.

 Hans has been folding, designing, teaching and writing about origami for many years and has in recent times been involved with teaching blind persons in Denmark.